 Very real physical illnesses or mobility issues can then be compounded by long term situational worries which seriously undermine a person’s overall well-being.
 Even once a person is ‘better’ in the conventional physical sense, the loss of self-belief or dignity can continue to impact on confidence with regard to employment, relationships or social skills.
 LHH offers financial assistance to support those meeting these types of challenges.

 At the League of the Helping Hand we also understand that those living in poverty may rely on or receive help from a carer.
-In the UK, the charity Carers UK estimates that there are 6.5 million carers, that is one in eight adults, whose caring is the equivalent of £119 billion annually (as of 2015).
-Indeed Carers UK findings suggest 61% of carers have encountered depression and 49% struggle financially because of their caring role.
+In the UK, Carers Trust estimates that there are 7 million carers, that is one in ten adults, whose caring is the equivalent of £119 billion annually.
+80% of carers report that caring for someone living with a long-term condition has had a negative impact on their health (2016)

 To help combat this, at the LHH we offer financial support to both those with an illness or who are less able and living in poverty and their carers so that day-to-day quality of life can be improved.